 The VCU Medical Center Campus clinic does not offer a full on-site pharmacy, but it does still offer over-the-counter medications for purchase to all VCU students.
 Students on the VCU Medical Center Campus have the option of using the Student Health Pharmacy to fill prescription medications by:

 Students are responsible for the cost of all medications dispensed.
 Prices vary and are subject to change.
-For specific questions regarding pricing, contact the pharmacy staff at (804) 828-7734.
+For specific questions regarding pricing, contact the pharmacy at 804-828-7734.

-Only prescriptions written at Student Health can be dispensed at our pharmacy.
-Prescriptions written by outside providers can be rewritten by a Student Health practitioner during a scheduled appointment.
+If patients choose to fill prescription medications at the Student Health Pharmacy, only prescriptions written by a Student Health provider can be dispensed at our pharmacy.
+Prescriptions written by outside providers can be rewritten by a Student Health provider during a scheduled appointment.